VikasKumar2001/Satellite_Image_Segmentation/README.md

 If you use this work, please cite it as:

-Vikas Kumar, Satellite Image Segmentation using U-Net, ISRO Bharatiya Antariksh Project, July 2025.
+Vikas Kumar, Satellite Image Segmentation using U-Net, ISRO Bharatiya Antariksh Project, August 2024.